GabeScott/standard-works-vault/General Conference/2009 April - “Man Down!”.md

 “And see that there is no iniquity in the church, neither hardness with each other, neither lying, backbiting, nor evil speaking;

-“And see that the church meet together often, and also see that all the members do their duty.”
+“And see that the church meet together often, and also see that all the members do their duty.”[^7]

 You and your companion will rarely receive inspiration to know the details of the degree to which they are meeting that standard.
 But I can promise you from experience that you will be given the gift to know what is well with them.
 And from that you will be able to encourage them.
 There is another promise I can make: you and your companion will be inspired to know what changes they could make to begin the spiritual healing they need.
 The words of what you are charged to have happen in their lives will almost certainly contain some of the most important changes the Lord would have them make.